-A.S.-T in Film, Television and Electronic Media for Transfer 35559 AS.FTVE.OPTBAST and 35559 AS.FTVE.OPTCAST
+A.S.-T in Film, Television and Electronic Media for Transfer

+35559 AS.FIVE.OPTBAST and 35559 AS.FIVE.OPTCAST

-A.A. in Audio Technology^{8682 AAMUSAT} (with General Education Requirements Option A) A.A. in Advanced Audio Technology ^{16774 AAMUSADVAT} (with General Education Requirements Option A)
+A.A. in Audio Technology 8682 AA.MUS.AT (with General Education Requirements Option A)

-Certificate(s) Certificate in Audio Technology 22133 CTMUSAT Certificate in Advanced Audio Technology 22132 CTMUSADVAT
+Certificate(s) Certificate in Audio Technology 22133 CTMUSAT

 The Audio & Video Technology program features a radio station, television station, three recording studios and a Pro Tools lab.
 This program offers students a hands-on and theoretical approach to audio technologies, video technologies, television production and broadcast, and radio production and broadcast.
 Students will become familiar with equipment, devices and software used in television, radio, film, recording studios, and educational institutions.
-The Audio & Video Technology Program offers an A.S. -T degree in Film, Television and Electronic Media, an A.A. degree in Audio Technology, an A.A. degree in Advance Audio Technology, a certificate in Audio Technology and a certificate in Advanced Audio Technology.
+The Audio & Video Technology Program offers an A.S. -T degree in Film, Television and Electronic Media, an A.A. degree in Audio Technology, and certificate in Audio Technology.
 Earning the A.S.-T degree guarantees placement in a CSU offering a Bachelor's of Science in Film, Television and Electronic Media.
 Avid-issued, Pro Tools certification is also available.
 Most audio classes are cross-listed under Music.